Time-Travel Rephotography: Method

 \subsection{Reconstruction Losses for Antique Images}

-Rather than fit the antique input image exactly, we seek a loss function that is robust to defects of antique photos.
-We approach this by introducing a \textbf{\emph{reconstruction loss}} $\mathcal{L}_{recon}$ that applies a series of modifications to the StyleGAN2 result before comparing it to the input antique image, with the purpose of providing a better guidance for the latent code optimization step.
-We define $\mathcal{L}_{recon}$ as a loss between the input image $I$ and a modified version of StyleGAN2 result $\hat{I}_d = \mathcal{D}(\hat{I})$, where $\mathcal{D}$ is a degradation process, that attempts to simulate the appearance of the modern generated image as if were taken with an antique camera.
-In the following, we design $\mathcal{D}$ to account for potential blur introduced in the scanning process or the negative's limitation in resolving details, the spectral sensitivity of early negatives, different camera response functions, and low input resolution.
+Rather than fitting the antique input image exactly, we seek a loss that helps preserve the input's identity while being robust to defects of antique photos.
+We approach this by introducing a \textbf{\emph{reconstruction loss}} $\mathcal{L}_{recon}$ that applies a series of modifications to the StyleGAN2 result before comparing it to the antique input image.
+We define $\mathcal{L}_{recon}$ as a loss between the input image $I$ and a modified version of \stylegantwo{} output $\hat{I}_d = \mathcal{D}(\hat{I})$, where $\mathcal{D}$ is a degradation process, which attempts to make the generated image appear as if it were captured by an antique camera.
+In the following, we design $\mathcal{D}$ to account for the spectral sensitivity of early negatives, different camera response functions, possible image blur, and resolution differences.

-\mypar{Blur} We apply a Gaussian blur with a user-provided standard deviation $\sigma$ to obtain the final degraded result $\hat{I}_d$.
-Values between 0 and 4 work well in our experiments.
-This blur approximates loss of detail due to aging and the scanning process, in addition to blur in the original exposure.
-Fig.~\ref{fig:blur-simulation} illustrates the benefit of simulating blur during optimization.